Small Business Venture Capital Tax Credit

 during the tax year or within the first 60 days of the following year, or

-Budget 2019 proposes to increase the maximum small business venture capital tax credit for the 2019 and later years for investments made after February 19, 2019 to $120,000.
+The maximum small business venture capital tax credit that can be claimed for the 2018 and earlier years, or for investments made before February 20, 2019, is $60,000.

-Budget 2019 also proposes to enhance the venture capital tax credit program under the Small Business Venture Capital Act
+Changes were also recently made to the venture capital tax credit program under the Small Business Venture Capital Act

 Claiming the Credit